 A group of people in the Buckhead area wanted a relevant church similar to NPCC, where they could safely bring their friends who did not go to church.
 In the spring of 2001, they began meeting every other Sunday night in rented facilities, much like the early days of North Point.
 Andy Stanley and the leadership team encouraged and advised Buckhead Fellowship, and in August of 2001 asked them to become the first satellite location of North Point Ministries.
 Buckhead Fellowship became Buckhead Church.
 They continued meeting every other Sunday night until they moved into a renovated grocery store on Roswell Road on Easter Sunday of 2003.
 Buckhead Church moved to a permanent facility at Tower Place in the heart of Buckhead in May 2007.

 A third location, Browns Bridge Church, opened on October 8, 2006.
 Browns Bridge was fully programmed and showed NPCC prerecorded messages with the same technology used at Buckhead Church.
 A fourth and fifth location were added in 2011.
 Woodstock City Church, formerly a Strategic Partner of North Point Minstries, was added in April followed by Gwinnett Church later that same year.
 A sixth location, Decatur City Church, was added in November 2014.
-The messages are now simulcast every Sunday to all six church locations.
+Our seventh location, East Cobb Church, began in 2020.
+Our eighth location, Hamilton Mill Church, launched the following year after having been a second location of Gwinnett Church since 2019.
+The messages are now simulcast every Sunday to all eight church locations.

 When asked to comment on the amazing growth at North Point, a member of the leadership team said, "We can't explain it.
 We don't try to explain it.
 We just pray that God will keep us from getting in the way of what he's up to."

 Beyond the Numbers